 Visits last about two hours depending on how crowded the site is.
 The land around the stones is open to the public, although few tend to explore any further than the actual stones.

 The Stonehenge Tour runs hop on-hop off buses which you can get from outside Salisbury train station or in the centre of town.
 You can buy a ticket which includes entry to the stones, or just transportation there and back.

-Peak season is every weekend from 29th May - 29th August 2021, the rest of the weekends are standard
+Peak season is every weekend from end of May - end of August, the rest of the weekends are standard

 Off-peak is weekdays for every month except June, July and August, which are standard